-Goggles are one of the most important things you can bring with you to Burning Man, and you should never leave your camp without them no matter how pleasant the weather appears.
-One common mistake that first time Burners make is to underestimate the severity of the weather in the playa and how quickly it can change without warning.
+Goggles are one of the most important things you can bring with you to Burning Man.
+You should never leave your camp without them no matter how pleasant the weather appears.
+One common mistake that first-time Burners make is to underestimate the severity of the weather in the playa.
+It can quickly change without warning.

 The flat, desolate landscape of Black Rock Desert lends itself to massive wind storms, especially as the giant dry lake bed heats up in the afternoon sun.
-As the wind swirls across the dusty playa it picks up truckloads of tiny sand particles, creating whiteout conditions and lowering visibility to just inches in front of your eyes.
+As the wind swirls across the dusty playa, it picks up truckloads of tiny sand particles.
+It creates whiteout conditions and lowers visibility to just inches in front of your eyes.

 A total whiteout makes it nearly impossible to walk or bike back to your Burning Man camp until the storm subsides.
-Getting caught miles away from camp in the deep playa when a big dust storm rolls through is not only a miserable experience, but without goggles (and a bandanna), it’s can actually be dangerous.
+Getting caught miles away from camp in the deep playa when a big dust storm rolls through is not only a miserable experience but without goggles (and a bandanna), it can actually be dangerous.